Sachielsc/alienworld-web/README.md

 # Charles' Alien World Project

 ## Description
-This project is developed solely by **Charles**, a junior automation software tester.
+This project is developed solely by **Charles**, an intermediate automation software tester.

 ## Prerequest
 Note: the links are basic on a Windows OS.
 Try different installation links for Mac OS.